Introduction to Toronto

 Pearson International Airport

 Taxi and rideshare services are available at Pearson Airport but the cheapest option will likely be the Union Pearson Express train that takes passengers to Union Station in just 25 minutes for CA$12.35.
-Trains run every 15 minutes and you can buy your ticket online to save time.
+Trains run every 15 minutes.
+You can buy your ticket online to save time, or you can pay by tapping on and off with a PRESTO, debit or credit card.

 VIA Rail, GO Trains and buses